Skip to content

 Dramaturg

 Whereas the first part of the novel is on the long side at over 120 pages, Op de Beeck gets straight to the point in the theatre.
 An obvious effect of her existence as a dramatist for ten years.
-So we see nine-year-old Mona writing in a notebook instead of hearing her tell about it, the ice-skating scene from the book is replaced by swaying on roller skates and the visit to the junkyard, where the Citroën DS is parked after the accident that killed her mother, is replaced by that piece of the roof that had to be sawed off to free Mona's mother.
+So we see nine-year-old Mona writing in a notebook instead of hearing her tell about it, the ice-skating scene from the book is replaced by swaying on roller skates and the visit to the junkyard, where the Citroën DS stands after the accident that killed her mother, is replaced by that piece of the roof that had to be sawed off to free Mona's mother.

 However, father Vincent - nameless in the performance - spared his daughter and her two-year-younger brother Alexander these gruesome details.
 Mona, in her desire to do above all well, to please everyone, just doesn't ask her father about it.
 As in almost every family, painful matters are mostly avoided.
 At most, they come up when drinks are involved.